thethiny/MK11-PackageExtractor/README.md

 | SubPackage Start Location    |   8  |       |
 | SubPackage Size              |   8  |       |

-then jump to the start location and you enter the Segments.

-## Segments

-[Add Segment info here]

-then jump to compressed segment

-## Compressed Segments

-[Add Compressed Segment info here]

 ## After all Packages are done

 | Name                         | Size | Value |